bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/Back-End/Software_Developer_Web_Developer Challenge README.md

 Note that times will be given and should be returned in military time.
 For example: `1:12`, `7:02`, and `17:38`.

-1. Calendar Matching (10 points):The goal of this challenge is for you to write programs/scripts that do the following:
-        - Creates a webserver (Apache, Nginx, or IIS) in AWS, Azure, or Google Cloud Engine (if that's your thing)
-        - A seperate script that periodicallly checks to make sure that your webserver is up and running.

     2. Submit a copy of your .profile, .bashrc, .bash_profile, .bash_logout; for Windows users your profile.ps1 will do:
         - This submission may come from a personal environment.